 Our field work initiatives support local communities as they create cross-sector systems of child-well being and education.
 We are working to redefine education with our partners in the field.
 The current approach to education does not serve many of our children well.
 What is required is a broader conception of what is needed to ensure children's success which includes domains not typically considered part of the education system such as health and out-of-school time offerings.
-To learn more about some of EdRedesign’s initial observations on these questions, visit Building City-Wide Systems of Opportunity for Children: Initial Lessons from the By All Means Consortium.
+To learn more about our early observations, see Building City-Wide Systems of Opportunity for Children: Initial Lessons from the By All Means Consortium.

-To accelerate the work, the Harvard Graduate School of Education is hosting a series of five convenings that bring together policymakers, educators, and community leaders to re-envision public education and its governance.
+To accelerate the work, the Harvard Graduate School of Education hosts a series of five convenings that bring together policymakers, educators, and community leaders to re-envision public education and its governance.